fll-pigeons/gamechangers/docs/hardware.md

 ### 1. replace batteries

-### 2. When all else failes... remove Bluetooth pairing on Windows and Ev3dev
+### 2. When all else fails... remove Bluetooth pairing on Windows and Ev3dev
 *  Windows > System Settings > Bluetooth & other devices
    * delete pairing
    * turn off Bluetooth